 Justice and Mercy Together

-The church's tradition holds justice and mercy in tension, as complements.
+The church's tradition holds justice and mercy in tension, not as opposites but as complements.
 Justice without mercy produces crushing condemnation.
 Mercy without justice produces impunity that enables further harm.

 For a teenager who has committed this act, the church's response should include both.
 Real consequences, including parental involvement, school accountability, and where warranted legal process.
 Real pastoral presence, including honest conversation about the harm caused, the possibility of genuine repentance, and the path toward changed behavior.
-And genuine hope, the deeper hope that a person who has done serious harm is not permanently defined by it.
+And genuine hope, not cheap grace that skips accountability, but the deeper hope that a person who has done serious harm is not permanently defined by it.

 Ephesians 4:15 speaks of "speaking the truth in love."
 Both words matter.
 Truth without love becomes a weapon.
 Love without truth becomes evasion.
 A community that can speak truthfully about what happened, hold the perpetrator genuinely accountable, and still hold open the door of restoration is modeling something that secular frameworks often cannot.